 His first job was as a residence hall director for LSMSA in 1987-88, and he then taught at Captain Shreve High School in Shreveport before joining the Northwestern faculty as an instructor of journalism.
 He served in various positions on the campus, including Director of Alumni Affairs, Head of the Department of Journalism, Dean of the Graduate School and Dean of the College of Arts and Sciences.
 He ended his tenure at Northwestern in July 2016 as Chief Academic Officer, Dean and Professor of Education.
 He returned to LSMSA as Executive Director at that time.
-He continues to teach undergraduate courses in communication and teacher education for Northwestern State.
+He continues to teach undergraduate and graduate courses in communication and teacher education for Northwestern State.